 Trump lawyers face penalties for ‘stunning’ bid to overturn election, judge says

-The so-called ‘Kraken’ lawsuit in Michigan to overturn the 2020 election was a ‘profound abuse of the judicial process,’ according to the ruling
+The so-called ‘Kraken’ lawsuit in Michigan to overturn the 2020 election result was a ‘profound abuse of the judicial process,’ according to the ruling

 Nine pro-Trump lawyers who participated in a Michigan lawsuit to overturn the 2020 election results will face financial penalties and could even be disbarred, a federal judge has ruled.